IsaakAsimov/post-system-simulator/README.md

 Post Systems in 1943, even thought he started developing this in 1920.

-There are many different definitions of Post Systems, in fact, Emil Post himself described a few ones, but there are many others.
+There are many different definitions of Post Systems, in fact, Emil Post himself described a few different ones, but there are many others.

-The purpose of this repository is to try to show a specific implementation of this model, and simulate it in Haskell.
+The purpose of this repository is to show a specific implementation of this model, and simulate it in Haskell.

 ## Definition: